 Shibori Dyeing and Block Printing

-Afternoon workshop!
 Ever wanted to make your own patterns on fabric, clothing and accessories?
-This course focuses on surface design of textiles through shibori dye processes and block printing.
+This workshop focuses on surface design of textiles through shibori dye processes and block printin.
 Great for beginners as well as students who are looking to expand their skill with fiber arts and fashion design.
-Only natural dyes will be used in this course, making it ideal for students to further explore techniques at home.
+Only natural dyes will be used in this workshop, making it ideal for students to further explore techniques at home.

 The first three sessions will focus on natural dye recipes that will be used in conjunction with silk fabric and wool yarn.
 Students will create complex original patterns using two shibori dying process, itajime shibori, a method of dyeing that relies on folding and clamping fabric to create areas of resist and arashi shibori, which uses pole wrapping to create tight lines of resist.
 The fourth session will look at pasting natural dyes to intensify the hue as well as to use for drawing on fabric.
 The fifth and sixth sessions will introduce block printing.
 Students will carve their own printing blocks to create repeating patterns on fabric.